The unluckiest star: A spectroscopically confirmed repeated partial tidal disruption event AT 2022dbl: Discussion

 \subsection{Comparison with other repeated pTDEs and common optical TDEs}

-As mentioned in Section \ref{sec:intro}, several repeated pTDEs have been reported in the literature: ASASSN-14ko, eRASSt J045650.3–203750, AT2018fyk, RX J133157.6–324319.7 and AT\,2020vdq.
+As mentioned in Section \ref{sec:intro}, several repeated pTDE candidates have been reported in the literature: IC 3599, ASASSN-14ko, eRASSt J045650.3–203750, Swift J023017.0+283603, AT\,2018fyk, RX J133157.6–324319.7 and AT\,2020vdq.
 We briefly list the information of these repeated pTDEs in Table \ref{tab:pTDE}.

 As shown in the table, only ASASSN-14ko, AT\,2020vdq and AT\,2022dbl show recurring flares in optical bands.
 We only focus on the comparison of AT\,2020vdq and AT\,2022dbl, as they share similar intervals and host galaxy types, while the behavior of ASASSN-14ko differs greatly.
-We compare the peak blackbody luminosity and radius, the bolometric energy and the rise and decline timescales of AT\,2022dbl with those of AT\,2020vdq and other ZTF TDEs listed in \citet{Yao2023}, as plotted in Figure \ref{fig:compTDEs}.
+We compare the peak blackbody luminosity and radius, the rise and decline timescales of AT\,2022dbl with those of AT\,2020vdq and other ZTF TDEs listed in \citet{Yao2023}, as plotted in Figure \ref{fig:compTDEs}.

 AT\,2022dbl shows several differences compared to AT\,2020vdq.
 First, its peak luminosity for the second flare is $\sim$0.4 dex lower than that of the first flare; While for AT\,2020vdq, the peak luminosity of the second flare is $\sim$1.2 dex higher than that of the first flare.
-Second, for AT\,2022dbl, the bolometric energy of the second flare is only $\sim0.2$ dex lower than that of the first flare, as the second flare rises and declines slower than the first flare.
-In contrast, for AT\,2020vdq, the second flare rises and declines much more quickly than the first flare, reducing the difference between the bolometric energy of the second flare and the first flare to $\sim$0.7 dex.
+Second, for AT\,2022dbl, the second flare rises and declines slower than the first flare.
+In contrast, for AT\,2020vdq, the second flare rises and declines much more quickly than the first flare.

-We compare AT\,2020vdq and AT\,2022dbl with the ZTF TDEs \citep{Yao2023} that show no recurrence flare by now.
-For AT\,2020vdq, the peak luminosity and the bolometric energy of its first flare are the lowest and the second lowest among all optical TDEs, while the rise and decline timescales of its second flare are the lowest and the second lowest among all optical TDEs.
+We compare AT\,2020vdq and AT\,2022dbl with the ZTF TDEs \citep{Yao2023} that show no recurrent flare by now.
+For AT\,2020vdq, the peak luminosity of its first flare are the lowest and the second lowest among all optical TDEs, while the rise and decline timescales of its second flare are the lowest and the second lowest among all optical TDEs.
 In short, both flares of AT\,2020vdq show some peculiarities compared to normal TDEs.
 For AT\,2022dbl, its peak blackbody radius is the smallest among all TDEs with 6 $\leqslant$ log $(M_{\rm BH}/M_\odot)$ $\leqslant$ 7.
-Apart from this, its peak luminosity, bolometric energy, rise and decline timescales of both flares are all typical among optical TDEs.
-Therefore, the two flares of AT\,2022dbl are not significantly different from the ZTF TDEs, implying that some pTDEs may be hidden in the ZTF sample.
+Apart from this, its peak luminosity, rise and decline timescales of both flares are all typical among the ZTF TDEs.
+Therefore, the two flares of AT\,2022dbl are both typical tidal disruption flares.